pbayer83/academic-kickstart/content/post/post1.md

 active = true  # Activate this widget? true/false
 weight = 20  # Order that this section will appear.

-title = "Method type matters for electricity access research, we find in a paper forthcoming with Energy Policy" subtitle = ""
+title = "Method type matters for electricity access research," subtitle = ""

 [content]